Poo0987/Poo0987/README.md

-- 🔭 I’m currently working on - full stack development
+- 🔭 I’m currently working on full stack development.
-- 🌱 I’m currently learning - reacjs
-- 📫 How to reach me - poojapandaa03@gmail.com
-- 😄 Pronouns - Pooja
 - ⚡ Motivation -"Code is more than syntax -it's a mindset.
      Build, Break, Learn, Repeat."